 - Tasting all the imaginative flavors of chips.

-- Making yourself happy with a delicious fresh fruit (quite expensive, unless you go to supermarkets or Lawson 100): white peaches in summer, strawberries in spring, etc.
+- Making yourself happy with a delicious fresh fruit (quite expensive, unless you go to supermarkets, Lawson 100 konbinis or small neighborhood shops).

 - Purchasing some canned vegetables (such as corn) or frozen fruits to make your own simple meal.